-Traditionally, Year 7 to 9 students have followed a school-designed Middle School Curriculum (MSC) that leads to IGCSE exams and qualifications.
-In recent years, ESF has moved away from the UK National Curriculum and towards the IB programme.
-In August 2017 KGV introduced the MYP for Year 7; it is rolling this out until Year 9 to bring KGV in line with all other ESF secondary schools.
-Compulsory subjects include art, drama, English, history, ICT, maths, modern foreign languages, music, PE, religious studies, geography, science and technology; students must learn Mandarin and a European language.
+Traditionally, Year 7 to Year 9 students have followed a school-designed Middle School Curriculum (MSC) that leads to IGCSE exams and qualifications.
+In recent years, ESF has moved away from the National Curriculum for England and towards the IB programme.
+In August 2017, KGV introduced the MYP for Year 7; it is rolling this out until Year 9 to bring KGV in line with all other ESF secondary schools.
+Compulsory subjects include art, drama, English, history, ICT, maths, modern foreign languages, music, PE, religious studies, geography, science, and technology; students must learn Mandarin and a European language.

 In and outside the classroom

 The well-established KGV has a vertical tutoring system within both its Middle and Senior schools; tutor groups are populated by students of all ages and remain the same for up to four years.
 The school says that “the tutor is at the heart of a KGV student’s experience”.
 This is supported by the school’s house system, which is named after former faculty, including Upsdell, who was the first head teacher at the school’s current site.